 - Demonstrate proper cleaning techniques for your teeth or dentures

-- Asses your need for fluoride
+- Assess your need for fluoride

 Sometimes a routine dental cleaning is not enough.
 It might have been a few years since your last cleaning, or you might have some other factors leading to gum disease.
-Click here for more information about Periodontal disease.